Seminars & Events >> Summer Term 2017 >>

 Saturday 10.30am-12.30pm, 2pm-4pm

-Subjects covered: Fundamentals, Typology, History of Psychology
+Subjects covered: Psychology and Religion

 15. REFLECTING MIRRORS: IDEAS OF PERSONAL AND ARCHETYPAL GENDER

 Subjects Covered: Fairy Tale and Myth, Psychology and Religion.